COSC3020/brute-force-sorting-melgrif10/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The runtime complexity of the algorithm that I implemented is O(n!).
+This is because the algorithm has to go through all possible permutations in the array.
+A best case input for this implementation would be an already sorted array.
+The algorithm would still have to find all the permutations but it won't have to spend time sorting the array.
+The time complexity would still be O(n!).
+The worst case input for the algorithm would be an array sorted in reverse order.
+It would have to go through all possible permutations until it finds the sorted one.
+The time complexity for this case would be O(n!).

+If the permutations were randomly generated without memory the time complexity would be O(n!).
+The algorithm might need to try alot if not all possible permutations to find the sorted one.